Jewish Care Updated Communication: Coronavirus

 We are continuing to follow strict UK government guidelines around social distancing in our Independent Living facilities.

-Government guidance currently states that two households will be able to meet up in any setting (indoors and outdoors), with appropriate social distancing measures in place.
+Government guidance currently states that a maximum of 6 people will be able to meet in any setting (indoors and outdoors), with appropriate social distancing measures in place.

 - For their own safety and protection, all indoor visits should be kept to a minimum and be limited to ‘support bubble’ members, where possible.